BaseMax/buskool.com-data/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

-Let me know if you want any modifications or additional details!

 Copyright © 2024, Max Base